IST356M001SP25/assignment-08-hackworth2026/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+This assignment was a bit more of a struggle than the other assignemnts, I had to do some background research and revist the textbook, to understand the flow of the code.
+And just get a better handle the assignment, when it comes to visualization and the mapping that goes into it.
+Overall, this was a challengeing experince that was a bit more than I could handle at times.
+Nonetheless, was entirely doable after some time to reflect and take another perspective.